decentropy/BitcoinPiggyBank/README.md

 # BitcoinPiggyBank
 Kid friendly bitcoin piggy bank, made with Python(Flask + PyQt QWebView + pybitcointools)

 Micro-pay your kids in bitcoin.
-Customize name and color!
+Customize name and color.
 They can save, view, and spend their balance with this simple app.

 ![Screenshot](https://raw.githubusercontent.com/SteveV916/BitcoinPiggyBank/master/screen.png "Screenshot")